petalrame/VAE-LSTM/README.md

 ## Useful Links

 1. The Paper - ["A Deep Generative Framework for Paraphrase Generation"](https://www.cse.iitk.ac.in/users/piyush/papers/deep-paraphrase-aaai2018.pdf)
-2. Blogpost on Dataset API - ["Getting Text into Tensorflow with the Dataset API"](https://medium.com/@TalPerry/getting-text-into-tensorflow-with-the-dataset-api-ffb832c8bec6)
+2. Blogpost on Dataset AP(Better ways to do this found in resources in the docs) - ["Getting Text into Tensorflow with the Dataset API"](https://medium.com/@TalPerry/getting-text-into-tensorflow-with-the-dataset-api-ffb832c8bec6)
-3. Blogpost on Good Practices - ["Tensorflow: A proposal of good practices for files, folders and models architecture"](https://blog.metaflow.fr/tensorflow-a-proposal-of-good-practices-for-files-folders-and-models-architecture-f23171501ae3)